Motteo1/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 3. Display pid's related to bash using `pgrep`
 4. Create infinite loop with sleep that Ctrl-C can kill
 5. Script to kill file 4 in different terminal
+6. Script to kill file 4 in different terminal

 ### Environment
 * Language: Bash scripta